apache/airflow/chart/UPDATING.rst

 Changes in webserver and flower ``NetworkPolicy`` default ports
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-``webserver.networkPolicy.ingress.ports`` and ``flower.networkPolicy.ingress.ports`` moved away from named port to port number to avoid issues with OpenShift.
+The defaults for ``webserver.networkPolicy.ingress.ports`` and ``flower.networkPolicy.ingress.ports`` moved away from using named ports to numerical ports to avoid issues with OpenShift.

 Airflow Helm Chart 1.3.0
 ------------------------